TIBETAN ANIMALS AND BIRDS: WILDLIFE AND DOMESTIC

 The macaques are terrestrial, they spend most of their time on the ground foraging for food, and prefer to sleep in caves.
 Tibetan macaques are most active during the daytime.
 They eat a wide variety of food, such as fruit, leaves, grass, bamboo shoots and fruit, berries, flowers, roots, insects, eggs, mushrooms, and occasionally birds and snakes.
 Unlike many other macaque species, Tibetan macaques don’t frequent farmlands in search of food.

 Tibetan macaques are social, they stay in groups of 10 to sometimes up to 100 animals.
-These groups are hierarchical and the alpha male leads them.
-They use a wide variety of sounds, as well as facial expressions and gestures to communicate with each other.
-Female macaques stay in their natal groups.
 They start mating when they reach 5 years and have one offspring at a time.
 The young macaque would spend the next 4 years with the mother.
-Males leave their natal groups and try challenging alpha males in the new group to improve their position.
-In large groups, some males may leave to form their own group and avoid fierce competition for the dominant position.

 Rapid deforestation in their natural habitat dramatically impacted the macaques.
 Their current status is near threatened.